 - why choose us

 - contact us

-Once the extent, and value, of the family pot has been agreed, you and your partner can proceed with negotiating a settlement regarding the division of your assets.
+Once the extent, and value, of the pot has been agreed, you and your partner can proceed with negotiating a settlement regarding the division of your assets.
 You can reach such settlement by negotiating directly with your partner, or you may prefer to attend mediation together.
 Another option is to instruct separate solicitors to negotiate a settlement on your behalf.

 If agreement cannot be reached in any of these ways, one of you may issue court proceedings to ask the court to determine the matter.
 There is no “formula” for splitting assets on separation.
 Each case is different.
-The court takes various matters into account when considering what order should be made, such as the duration of the civil partnership, the ages of each partner, the financial needs and responsibilities of each partner, the standard of living enjoyed by the family, the conduct of each party in some cases, but gives first consideration to the welfare of any children of the family under the age of 18.
+The court takes various matters into account when considering what order should be made, such as the duration of the marriage or partnership, the ages of each party, the standard of living enjoyed by the family, the conduct of each party in some cases, but gives first consideration to the welfare of any children of the family under the age of 18.
 This list is not exhaustive.
-The court’s objective is to achieve a fair outcome although a fair outcome does not necessarily mean an equal division of family assets.
-The court has the power to make orders in relation to maintenance, property, capital and pensions.
+The court’s objective is to achieve a fair outcome; a fair outcome does not necessarily mean an equal division of family assets.
+The court can make orders in relation to child and spousal maintenance, property, capital, and pensions.

-Once the divorce or dissolution is finalised (Final Order is pronounced), your former partner may still be in a position to make a financial claim against you or your estate.
-He or she can make such a claim at any point in the future before they register another civil partnership.
-The only way to avoid such a claim being made against you is to ensure that your respective claims against each other are dismissed.
-This is called a clean break.
-The clean break clause is usually included in the Consent or Court Order, although in some circumstances, it will not be appropriate or possible to have a clean break.
+Once the divorce or dissolution is finalised (Final Order is pronounced), your former partner may still be able to make a financial claim against you or your estate.
+They can make such a claim at any point in the future before they remarry or enter a civil partnership.
+The only way to avoid such a claim being made against you is to ensure that your respective claims against each other are dismissed, which can be achieved by having a clean break on divorce/dissolution.
+A clean break clause is included in your Consent Order, although in some circumstances it will not be appropriate or possible to have a clean break.
 A Consent Order is the document which sets out the terms of your agreement in respect of division of the family assets.